Umayyad Caliphate: Social organization

 The Muslim Arabs were at the top of the society and saw it as their duty to rule over the conquered areas.
 The Arab Muslims held themselves in higher esteem than Muslim non-Arabs and generally did not mix with other Muslims.

 As Islam spread, more and more of the Muslim population consisted of non-Arabs.
 This caused social unrest, as the new converts were not given the same rights as Muslim Arabs.
-Also, as conversions increased, tax revenues (peasant tax) from non-Muslims decreased to dangerous lows.
+As conversions increased, tax revenues from non-Muslims also decreased to dangerous lows.
 These issues continued to worsen until they helped cause the Abbasid Revolt in the 740s.

 Non-Muslims

 Non-Muslim groups in the Umayyad Caliphate, which included Christians, Jews, Zoroastrians, and pagans, were called dhimmis.
-They were given a legally protected status as second-class citizens as long as they accepted and acknowledged the political supremacy of the ruling Muslims, i.e. paid a tax, known as jizya, which the Muslims did not have to pay, who would instead pay the zakat tax.
-If they converted to Islam they would cease paying jizya and would instead pay zakat.
+They were given a legally protected status as second-class citizens as long as they accepted and acknowledged the political supremacy of the ruling Muslims.
+More specifically, non-Muslims had to pay a tax, known as jizya, which the Muslims did not have to pay; Muslims would instead pay the zakat tax.
+If non-Muslims converted to Islam, they would cease paying jizya and would instead pay zakat.

 Although the Umayyads were harsh when it came to defeating their Zoroastrian adversaries, they did offer protection and relative religious tolerance to the Zoroastrians who accepted their authority.
 As a matter of fact, Umar II was reported to have said in one of his letters commanding not to "destroy a synagogue or a church or temple of fire worshippers (meaning the Zoroastrians) as long as they have reconciled with and agreed upon with the Muslims".
 Fred Donner says that Zoroastrians in the northern parts of Iran were hardly penetrated by the "believers", winning virtually complete autonomy in-return for tribute-tax or jizyah.
 Donner adds "Zoroastrians continued to exist in large numbers in northern and western Iran and elsewhere for centuries after the rise of Islam, and indeed, much of the canon of Zoroastrian religious texts was elaborated and written down during the Islamic period."

 Christians and Jews still continued to produce great theological thinkers within their communities, but as time wore on, many of the intellectuals converted to Islam, leading to a lack of great thinkers in the non-Muslim communities.
 Important Christian writers from the Umayyad period include the theologian John of Damascus, bishop Cosmas of Maiuma, Pope Benjamin I of Alexandria and Isaac of Nineveh.